 From the outset it is important that you have realistic expectations of your weight loss and set a goal weight that is both achievable and maintainable.
-Whilst it can be appealing to think otherwise, this is often a weight that sits above your ‘healthy weight range’, which is based on a BMI (body mass index) chart.
+Whilst it can be appealing to think otherwise, this is often a weight that sits above your ‘healthy weight range’ on a BMI (body mass index) chart.
 The ‘average’ weight loss of those who have had surgery in Australia is around 30% of body weight.
 An average means some will lose more and some will lose less and it is important to consider where you

 - Feel good

-- Can maintain their weight with a degree of ease.
+- Can maintain your weight with a degree of ease, meaning not constantly dieting.

 The checklist below can be useful if your weight plateaus for more than one month and you haven’t reached your realistic goal, or when you start to experience a weight regain.